 Answer: No, because schools do not have their calendars set that far in advance.
 Middle and high schools typically have their own activities entered in FSDirect by June for the next school year.
 Elementary schools are usually ready to accept requests in late August.

-Answer: The process is outlined in School Board Regulation 8424.
+Answer: The process is outlined in School Board Regulation 8424, and we have a web page dedicated to these types of activity.
 The ADM-24 is completed for all fee-based classes, camps, clinics, etc. and send to Community Use Section for final approval.
 These programs are after the regular school day, so they must be entered into FSDirect.
-Schools can decide whether they want the PTA /Booster representative to enter the use on your calendar through Community Use or if the school building coordinator will still enter it for the PTA/Booster in FSDirect.
+Schools can decide whether they want the Booster/PTA/PTO representative to enter the use on your calendar through Community-Use or if the school building coordinator will still enter it for the Booster/PTA/PTO in FSDirect.

-Answer: You should submit the request to the school through “Community Use”.
+Answer: You should submit the request to the school through “Community-Use”.
 Please be aware that FCPS will not approve summer requests until we have completed the scheduling of our own summer activities.
-This process is usually completed by March 1 every year.
+This process is usually completed by March 15th every year.

 Lea Ann Deyarmin